Operational models of temperature superpositions: Two-bath Scenario with isometries as unitaries

 With $\alpha_l^0 = \pm \alpha_l^1 = \pm \delta_{l,l'}$, then, $\mathcal{V}_{max} = c^{\beta_0}_{l'} c^{\beta_1}_{l'}$.

 Since for a thermal state $c_l^{\beta_i} > c_{l+1}^{\beta_i}$, the maximum visibility is found to be

-The intuition here is that visibility is maximised when local unitaries effectively rotate the probe state $\ket{s}$ to the energy ground state (up to a phase), as it has the highest overlap with a thermal state at any finite temperature.
-Thus for an arbitrary mixed state the maximum visibility reads
+The intuition here, as mentioned in the main text, is that visibility is maximised when local unitaries effectively rotate the probe state $\ket{s}$ to the energy ground state (up to a phase), as it has the highest overlap with a thermal state at any finite temperature.